We work with children, families and other health professionals to help prevent tooth decay (cavities) by providing:

 - Dental resources to schools and daycares

-- Begin brushing teeth as soon as first tooth appears.
+- Begin brushing teeth (PDF) as soon as first tooth appears.

 - Be a great role model.
 Take care of your teeth too!